Royal (Dick) School of Veterinary Studies

 2024 entry requirements

 5 Highers at AAAAB (by end of S5) plus Advanced Highers at BB including Biology and Chemistry at A and Maths or Physics plus Advanced Higher Chemistry and another science subject at BB plus English and Physics (if not held at Higher) at National 5.
 If Biology has not been studied in S5 it should be studied at Higher level in S6.
-You must have Physics at least at National 5.

 College of Medicine and Veterinary Medicine